 Kim Dalli – Writer and Actress

-Kim is also the researcher and writer behind The Women of George Cross Island, a docudrama that aims to celebrate Malta’s unsung wartime heroines, bringing them to the fore and to public knowledge for the first time.
-The eight-part series seeks to stand as a work of social history, delving into the personal lives and stories of young Maltese or Malta-based women, and offering a uniquely female perspective at the heart of military conflict.
+Kim is also the researcher and writer behind The Women of George Cross Island.
+This docudrama aims to celebrate Malta’s unsung wartime heroines, bringing them to the fore and to public knowledge for the first time.
+The eight-part series seeks to stand as a work of social history, delving into the personal lives and stories of young Maltese or Malta-based women and offering a uniquely female perspective at the heart of military conflict.

 Dr Maria Pisani – Academic and Activist

 Maria forms part of Integra Foundation, a local NGO that works on issues related to social justice, with a particular focus on forced migration and asylum, racism and inclusion.
-As a critical, intersectional feminist, Maria’s activism is informed by her academic work; she is unapologetically political, and seeks to support spaces that give voice to otherwise marginalized voices, holding government, parliament, corporate power and other hegemonic forces to account.
-This is a practice grounded in a commitment to social justice, framed by an ethics rooted in love, compassion, and hope in a better tomorrow.
+As a critical, intersectional feminist, Maria’s activism is informed by her academic work; she is unapologetically political and seeks to support spaces that give voice to otherwise marginalised voices, holding government, parliament, corporate power and other hegemonic forces to account.
+This practice is grounded in a commitment to social justice, framed by an ethics rooted in love, compassion, and hope for a better tomorrow.